 PERFORMANCE INDICATORS RESULT RELEVANCE OF INDICATOR DOCUMENTATION SCORE MAX MIN 2.12 External brands resold by member companies that are members of another credible initiative (% of external sales volume).
-37% FWF believes members who resell products should be rewarded for choosing to sell external brands who also take their supply chain responsibilities seriously and are open about in which countries they produce goods.
+No external brands resold FWF believes members who resell products should be rewarded for choosing to sell external brands who also take their supply chain responsibilities seriously and are open about in which countries they produce goods.
 External production data in FWF's information management system.
 Documentation of sales volumes of products made by FWF or FLA members.
-2 3 0
+N/A 3 0